AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-03-23-programmatically-remove-service-worker/programmatically-remove-service-worker.md

 ---
-title: "How to programmatically remove a service worker"
+title: "How to programmatically unregister a service worker"
 excerpt: "Sometimes you just want to remove a service worker either because something is wrong with it or you don't need it anymore.
 Lets see how we can do it programmatically"
 tags:
 - "javascript"